BDE 4.14.0 Production release

 iterator begin();

-// the first valid element of this object.
+/// the last valid element of this object.

 iterator end();

-// Return a bidirectional iterator providing modifiable access to
+/// Return a reference providing modifiable access to the element at

 VALUE& operator[](int position);